JaKooLit/Ja-ZaneyOS/README.md

 #### 🖥️ Multi Host & User Configuration
 - You can now define separate settings for different host machines and users!
-- Easily specify extra packages for your users in the users/users.nix file.
+- Easily specify extra packages for your users in the users.nix file.
-- Easy to understand file structure where each host just has its generated hardware.nix file and option.nix file in a folder with the hostname as its title.
+- Easy to understand file structure and simple, but encompassing, configuratiion.

 #### 👼 An Incredible Community Focused On Support
 - The entire idea of ZaneyOS is to make NixOS an approachable space that is actually a great community that you want to be in.